Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Localisation of Turing instabilities

-However, while points $x\in\Omega$ with $r(x)=\lambda$ have $\varphi_\pm(x)$ real, it is not clear whether the solution of the form Eq.~\cref{ueqn} can exist due to a blow-up in the denominator.
-Thus we only consider cases below where $r(x)-\lambda$ has either no roots or only simple roots, in which case the roots are at the boundary of $\Omega$.
-Nonetheless, such constraints are weak and, as we will explicitly demonstrate below, still enable solutions of the form of Eq. \cref{ueqn} and thus extensively inform how heterogeneity can control the location of localised patterns, which we proceed to consider.
+However, while points $x\in\Omega$ with $r(x)=\lambda$ have $\varphi_\pm(x)$ real, it is not clear whether the solution of the form \cref{ueqn} can exist due to a blow-up in the denominator.
+We only consider cases where $r(x)-\lambda$ has either no roots or only simple roots, in which case the roots are at the boundary of $\Omega$. {As further motivated in \cref{appc}, in the analytical development below we additionally restrict $r(x), ~\lambda$ such that roots of $r(x)-\lambda$ do not occur within $O(\varepsilon^{1/2})$ of each other or within $O(\varepsilon^{1/2})$ of the boundary.
+Nonetheless, such constraints are weak and when satisfied generate numerical observations that are in accord with the behaviour of WKB solutions satisyfying Im$(\varphi_\pm(x))=0$ on testing in the context of {locally} supercritical bifurcations, as we will explicitly explore below.} As such, solutions of the form of \cref{ueqn} extensively inform how heterogeneity can control the location of localised patterns, which we proceed to consider.